-The Chinese have almost no concept of privacy – even public toilets are built with partitions so low that you can chat with your neighbour while squatting.
-All leisure activities including visits to natural beauty spots or holy relics are enjoyed in large noisy groups, and the desire of some Western tourists to be “left alone” is variously interpreted by locals as eccentric or arrogant.
+Mainland Chinese have almost no concept of privacy – many public toilets are built with partitions so low that you can chat with your neighbour while squatting, and in some bus stations or hotel toilets, some have no partitions at all.
+All leisure activities including visits to natural beauty spots or holy relics are enjoyed in large noisy groups, and the desire of some Western tourists to be “left alone” can be interpreted by locals as eccentric or arrogant.

 Exotic foreigners inevitably become targets for blatant curiosity.
 People stare and point, voices on the street shout out “helloooo” twenty times a day, or – in rural areas – people even run up and jostle for a better look, exclaiming loudly to each other, laowai, laowai (“foreigner”).
-This is not usually intended to be aggressive or insulting, though the cumulative effects of such treatment can be annoying and alienating.
+This is not usually intended to be aggressive or insulting, though the cumulative effects of such treatment can prove to be annoying, perhaps even alienating.

 Spitting and smoking

 Chinese clothing styles lean towards the casual, though surprisingly for such an apparently conservative-minded country, summertime skimpy clothing is common in all urban areas, particularly among women (less so in the countryside).
 Even in potentially sensitive Muslim areas, many Han Chinese girls insist on wearing miniskirts and see-through blouses.
 Although Chinese men commonly wear shorts and expose their midriffs in hot weather, Western men who do the same should note that the bizarre sight of hairy flesh in public – chest or legs – will instantly become the focus of giggly gossip.
 The generally relaxed approach to clothing applies equally when visiting temples, though in mosques men and women alike should cover their bodies above the wrists and ankles.
-As for beachwear, bikinis and briefs are in, but nudity has only recently made its debut, on southern Hainan Island.
+As for beachwear, bikinis and briefs are in, but nudity has yet to become fashionable.